EngGuilherme/sagemaker-snapshot/README.md

 🚨 **Important AWS Update: SageMaker Studio Classic is no longer maintained as of January 1st, 2025!** 🚨

 As part of the transition to the new **SageMaker Studio with Jupyter 4**, AWS is urging users to migrate their notebooks for enhanced features.
 For those facing issues with the official AWS tutorial, fear not!
-Today, I'm sharing **two easy-to-use scripts** to help you with **backup and sync** processes for your notebooks in the new environment.
+Today, I'm sharing **3 easy-to-use scripts** to help you with **backup and sync** processes for your notebooks in the new environment.

 ---